 Public Transportation Fund

-The State fiscal year 2018 budget also reduced PTF payments to the RTA by 10% for State fiscal year 2018 only.
-This temporary reduction is expected to lower RTA PTF receipts by about $10 million for budget year 2017 and by about $30 million for budget year 2018.
+The State fiscal year 2019 budget also reduced PTF payments to the RTA by 5% for State fiscal year 2019 only.
+This temporary reduction is expected to lower RTA PTF receipts by about $10 million for RTA budget year 2019.

 Additional State Assistance/Additional Financial Assistance